Tom Vilsack: Tenure

+Forestry protection

+The USDA also made investments into state forestry departments across the nation to help by allocating $1.25 billion to "plant and maintain new trees to reduce extreme heat, benefit health and improve access to nature" and directed $930 million to reduce wildfires in western states, which was accomplished by clearing trees and underbrush in national forests.
+In 2024, "The U.S. Department of Agriculture announced up to $7.7 billion in assistance for fiscal year 2025 to help agricultural and forestry producers adopt conservation practices on working lands.
+This includes up to $5.7 billion for climate-smart practices, made possible by the Inflation Reduction Act, which is part of President Biden’s Investing in America Agenda and $2 billion in Farm Bill funding."

+Rural internet

+Vilsack helped expand high speed internet across the nation, as part of a "$65 billion push for high-speed connectivity" from the 2021 Infrastructure Investment and Jobs Act.

+Post-government career

+After his second tenure as Secretary of Agriculture, the World Food Prize Foundation named Vilsack as their new CEO starting on March 1, 2025 succeeding fellow former Iowa Governor Terry Branstad.

 Personal life

 Vilsack met his wife, Ann Christine "Christie" Bell, in a cafeteria while at Hamilton College in New York in October 1968.
 Vilsack approached her and asked, "Are you a Humphrey or a Nixon supporter?"
 She replied "Humphrey" and they soon began dating.
 On August 18, 1973, the couple was married in Christie Vilsack's hometown of Mount Pleasant, Iowa.
-Vilsack and his wife moved to Mount Pleasant in 1975, where he joined his father-in-law's law practice.
+The couple moved to Mount Pleasant in 1975, where he joined his father-in-law's law practice.

 Tom and Christie Vilsack have two sons, Jess and Doug.

-In May 2017, Vilsack's six-year-old granddaughter, Ella, died of complications from influenza.
+In May 2017, Vilsack's five-year-old granddaughter, Ella, died of complications from influenza.

 Vilsack won $150,000 in the Powerball in 2020.